-- The watercraft should only be towed in an emergency. - The tow line should be long enough so that the watercraft will not collide with the towing boat when slowing down.
-A good rule of thumb is a tow line which is three times the combined length of the towing boat and the watercraft.
-A shorter length of rope can be used if the watercraft is towed very slowly. - The operator of the towing boat must keep speed to a minimum and avoid traffic or obstacles which could be a hazard to the operator on the watercraft.
+- The watercraft should only be towed in an emergency. - The towline should be long enough so that the watercraft will not collide with the towing boat when slowing down.
+A good rule of thumb is a towline that is three times the combined length of the towing boat and the watercraft. - The operator of the towing boat must keep speed to a minimum and avoid traffic or obstacles which could be a hazard to the operator on the watercraft.